SQL Server Connector Maintenance & Troubleshooting

 Rolling the SQL Server Service Principal

 SQL Server uses Service Principals created in Azure Active Directory as credentials to access the Key Vault.
 Service Principal has a Client ID and Authentication Key.
 A SQL Server credential is set up with the VaultName, Client ID, and Authentication Key.
-The Authentication Key is valid for a certain period of time (1 or 2 years).
+The Authentication Key is valid for a certain period of time (one or two years).
 Before the time period expires a new key must be generated in Azure AD for the Service Principal.
 Then the credential has to be changed in SQL Server.
 Management Studio maintains a cache for the credential in the current session, so when a credential is changed, Management Studio should be restarted.

 Key Backup and Recovery